Illustrating Shadows the book, focused on sun dials, and they were based on the sun's altitude, the sun's azimuth, and the sun's

 whet the appetite.

 But - yes - it does work.
+In fact it works very well.

 This dial does not have a hole in the central binding mechanism which is a nut and bolt.
-The author allows his eyes to relax and thus merges the Polaris with the not and bolt.
-Which

-explains the use of 3d stereograms.
-Each to their own peculiarities and obsessions I suppose.
+Which explains my use of 3d stereograms all over the place!
+Each to their own peculiarities

-The main dial plate is a computer CD, with the vertical handle glued behind it, and that solves the problems of using a small thin screw in a CD with a lrage diameter hole.
+The main dial plate is a computer CD, with the vertical handle glued behind it, and that

 The hour index is on a piece of plexi as is the star pointer.
-They are all separated by washers.
-Standard PVC glue was used to affix the template parts (in the file you download).
-And
+They are all separated by

-of course it is important to sight the index star correctly.
-In the fall in the northern hemisphere, Casiopeia is easy to use, however a longer cursor may be helpful.
+And of course it is important to sight the index star correctly.
+In the fall in the northern

 Please be careful when using PVC glue, its vapors are not beneficial to the human.

-So now, we have the day covered with sundials, half the nights with a lunar dial, and the balance of the nights with a nocturnal.
-And that answers the common questions the author
+So now, we have the day covered with sundials, half the nights with a lunar dial, and the

 gets at fairs and shows.